Stuttering And Its Treatment

-Stuttering is a communication disorder that involves a breakdown in the continuity of speech.
+Stuttering is a communication disorder that involves a breakdown in the continuity of the flow of speech.
 It is can be quite common, affecting approximately 11% of pre-schoolers and 1% of adults.
 In this introductory article, we will review the core characteristics and causes of stuttering, as well as discussing the importance of speech therapy for stuttering.

 Characteristics of Stuttering